dheeraj-murali/nodejs-made-easy/README.md

 console.log(count(array));
 ```

-when we create a module we need to explicity say which part of the module we need to export from the module file using `module.exports = <module name>`
+When we create a module we need to explicity say which part of the module we need to export from the module file using `module.exports = <module name>`
 <br>
 and once exported from the module file we can use `require('<path to module file>')` to import the exported module